zainahmedios/Darzi/README.md

 # Darzi

-Fully functionsing dynamic e-commerce website made with JavaScript, SQL and MariaDB
+Fully functioning dynamic e-commerce website made with JavaScript, SQL and MariaDB

 The website connects customers to tailors.
 Allows customers to pick a tailor of their choice.